 It is expected that TOPs will provide any Facility Ratings, any special transfer limits, and any stability limits to ERCOT ISO in accordance with this methodology [FAC-014-2 R2 and R5.2].

-In the unlikely event that a new IROL is determined due to real time conditions, and it is determined to have a likelihood of occurring again due to future anticipated operational conditions, an Operating Plan is coordinated with the affected TOP(s) and is posted on the ERCOT MIS or provided to affected TOP(s)/TP(s) via other means.
+In the unlikely event that a new IROL is determined due to real time conditions, and it is determined to have a likelihood of occurring again due to future anticipated operational conditions, a constraint management plan is coordinated with the affected TOP(s), as necessary, and is either posted on the ERCOT MIS or provided to affected TOP(s)/TP(s) via other means.
 Additional information concerning the IROL will be provided to the TOPs and TPs in the ERCOT Interconnection that have a reliability related need and provide a written request that includes a schedule for delivery of those limits.
 [FAC-014-2 R5, R5.1].
 SOLs will be shared within ERCOT ISO, as appropriate, to ensure SOLs are fed back to other operations horizon staff and the planning horizon as necessary [FAC-014-2 R5.1].

 A list of Generation Facilities at a single plant location, or Transmission Facilities that are identified to be critical to the derivation of an IROL, and/or the station or substation locations that are associated with the initiating contingencies leading to the identification of an IROL, are sent to the appropriate NERC GOs, GOPs, TOs and TOPs to assist those entities in identifying generation and transmission Facilities that meet the criteria defined in CIP-002-5.1, Attachment 1 Criterion 2.6 and Criterion 2.9.